nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - There are two types of preset commands, `preset save` and `preset load`.
 - Preset save stores the current order in a file, with the given preset name under the specific vendor.
+- If the name already exists for preset save, the previous file will be overwritten with the current one.
 - Preset load retrieves the preset with the name provided from the file, and loads it into the current order.
 - If the name given is invalid for preset commands, an error will be thrown.

-The following diagram summarises the sequence when the LoadPresetCommand is executed.
+The following sequence diagram summarises the sequence when the LoadPresetCommand is executed.

 ![LoadPresetSequenceDiagram](images/LoadPresetCommandSequenceDiagram.png)